Homeowner Applicant

 How do I get started?

-The first step is to come to the required Homeowner Orientation meeting.
+The first step is to attend the required Homeowner Orientation meeting.
 You will learn all about the homeowner program and receive an application packet.
 You can also download an application off of our website.
 The meeting is held at the Habitat for Humanity of Boone County office located at 817 W. Pearl Street, Lebanon (on the west side of the Love, Inc. building) at 6pm on the second Tuesday of each month.
 Plan to arrive promptly at 6pm.

 What kind of information is involved with the application?